 Challenge of IoT Operational Management

 Once the devices are installed, the Physical Security team is fully responsible for managing these devices, often on a manual device-by-device basis.
-However, an average facility may have a wide array of physical security IoT devices sourced from different manufacturers and spread across multiple buildings.
+However, an average facility may have a wide array of physical security devices sourced from different manufacturers and spread across multiple buildings.
 With the number of devices, types of devices, and models, Physical Security teams are challenged with retaining a complete view of the deployed devices and their statuses, making it difficult to manage and support from a maintenance and compliance standpoint.

 Peace of Mind through Centralization & Automation

-Read this Case Study to learn how the largest shelter in North America synchronized and automated the operational management of their security devices with SecuriThings Horizon.
+Read this Case Study to learn how the largest shelter in North America synchronized and automated the operational management of their security devices with SecuriThings Enterprise.
 Find out how the shelter’s security personnel gained complete visibility and control over all cameras and access control, enabling them to better protect their clients, staff, volunteers, and community members.